 Using the power of, for example, deep learning computers, we can process large quantities of information and allocate resources based on real-time information.
 On the other hand, we have to decide when to regulate the power consumption of such AI systems.
 Applications are widespread.
 For example, smart grids implement renewable resources and storage capabilities to control the production and expenditure of energy.
-In the project Ki-Zucht, we work on integrating machine learning methods with the life stock industry to improve breading processes.
-Further, together with edge computing (the new distributed computing paradigm that brings computation and data storage closer to the location where it is needed) we do not only improve response times and save bandwidth, but also reduce energy consumption.
+In the project Seadash, we work on integrating machine learning methods for event detection and classification of underwater signals to preserve marine fauna.
+Further, together with edge computing (the new distributed computing paradigm that brings computation and data storage closer to the location where it is needed) we do not only improve response times and save bandwidth, but also reduce energy consumption (Mobile AI Lab).

 The theory of computational sustainability includes aspects from game theory, machine learning theory and human computer interaction theory.
 For example, climate change, pollution, and other environmental crises can be explained by theories of human psychology (e.g., the individual in a social world) and can hence be computed by (machine learning) models with computational models of the Prisoner’s Dilemma.
 More is More?
 More computation is not always more, as unsustainable consumption of energy should be avoided.
 There are already interesting approaches in the machine learning community, e.g., towards the systematic reporting of the energy and carbon footprints of machine learning or looking at methodological issues related to training on big data and large web corpora where billions or even trillions of parameters are tuned.
 Humans, on the contrary, can do such “training” with only a few examples or from simple instructions (cf. interactive machine learning, dfki.de/iml).